 Thomas was the winner of the Linnean Society’s John C. Marsden Medal in 2016 and the Hugh Miller Writing Competition in 2018.

-His first book, Yesterday’s Worlds: Travels in Earth’s Extinct Ecosystems, will be published by Allen Lane in the UK, and by Penguin Canada and Random House in the USA, in 2021.
+His first book, Yesterday’s Worlds: Travels in Earth’s Extinct Ecosystems, will be published by Allen Lane in the UK, and by Penguin Canada and Random House in the USA.